TabbyML/tabby/README.md

 - 📚 [Installation](https://tabby.tabbyml.com/docs/installation/)
 - 💻 [IDE/Editor Extensions](https://tabby.tabbyml.com/docs/extensions/)
 - ⚙️ [Configuration](https://tabby.tabbyml.com/docs/configuration)
+💡 **Want to contribute?** Check out our [Contributing Guide](https://github.com/TabbyML/tabby/blob/main/CONTRIBUTING.md) to get started and make your first contribution to Tabby.
 ### Run Tabby in 1 Minute
 The easiest way to start a Tabby server is by using the following Docker command: